Rohini731996/QuizApp-repo/README.md

 # QuizApp

-The aim of this exercise is to create a response Quiz application using React Native.
+The aim of this exercise is to create a Quiz application using React Native.

 # See [Getting Started](https://reactnative.dev/docs/environment-setup) to install requirement tools.